 - Dramatic Play

-Daily routines such as feeding and diapering are also part of the curriculum for infants and toddlers.
-Routines promote a close primary relationship with the caregivers allowing them to provide more responsive care to your child.
+Daily routines such as feeding and diapering are also part of the routine for infants and toddlers.
+Routines promote a close personal relationship with the caregivers allowing them to provide more responsive care to your child.

 Good-byes are a part of everyday life.
-When you leave your child in our care, or when a teacher leaves, we let even the youngest child know when, where, why, and who will be there to care for them when an adult is gone.
+When you leave your child in our care, or when a teacher leaves, we let even the youngest child know when, where, why, and who will be there to care for them.
 This builds trust and communicates security and love.
-Teachers work very hard to greet each parent and student coming into the classroom, and the transition time from parent to teacher is an important one.
-We work hard to make sure that the transition is as calm as possible.
+Teachers work very hard to greet each parent and student coming into the classroom, as the transition from parent to teacher is an important one.
+We apply ourselves to make sure that the transition is as calm as possible.

 Infant and toddler meals are provided by the parents and are prepared in the room, as this best accommodates individual eating habits.
-Food is kept refrigerated for the children who are not hungry at scheduled mealtimes.
+Food is kept refrigerated in the event that the child is not hungry at scheduled mealtimes.
 Our rooms for the toddler children have nonperishable snacks on hand for hungry growing times.

 Diaper changing times are special times for the teacher and child as they connect with each other.
-The talking time during diaper changing helps the young child to be respectful during this back and forth exchange to gain understanding and trust.
+The talking time during diaper changes help the young children to be respectful during this exchange and fosters understanding and trust.

-Naps are scheduled for at least twice daily for infants and once for toddlers.
+Naps are scheduled twice daily for infants and once for toddlers, but extra naps are provided as needed.
 Dedicated space for napping allows children to sleep on schedule.